-KINGSTON, Jamaica— Education, Youth and Information Minister, Fayval Williams, says that the first staging of the National Summer School Programme is going well.
+EDUCATION, Youth and Information Minister Fayval Williams says that the first staging of the National Summer School Programme is going well.

-“We are pleased with summer school…our tutors took to it and our students as well and summer school is (doing) what it (is) intended to do, especially with the (face- to-face component), in terms of finding some of those students,” she said.
+“We are pleased with summer school; our tutors took to it and our students as well, and summer school is [doing] what it [is] intended to do, especially with the [face- to-face component], in terms of finding some of those students [who had missed out on online classes],” she said.

 During the visit, the minister handed out tablets and provided refreshment to the children.

-Meanwhile, the minister praised Jaheim for supporting the education of young children in his Yallahs community.
+Minister Williams praised Brown for supporting the education of young children in his Yallahs community.

-This is the fourth year that Jaheim has hosted the summer school programme, benefiting over 30 children.
+This is the fourth year that Brown has hosted the summer school programme, benefiting more than 30 children.
 He engages them in language arts, mathematics, reading and spelling.

-Jaheim, who attends St Thomas Technical High School and aspires to become an early childhood instructor, told JIS News that he finds fulfillment in teaching children.
+Brown, who attends St Thomas Technical High School and aspires to become an early childhood instructor, said he finds fulfilment in teaching children.

 “That is why I started it…education is the key to life,” he said.